This annual list of the best chicken franchises was revised and updated on January 2, 2022.

 Whole chickens are marinated in a special recipe of herbs, spices, fruit juices, and garlic, then fire-grilled, hand-cut, and served as various creative chicken meals and in burritos, salads, soups, tacos, quesadillas.
 The chain’s guacamole, salsas, and dressings are also homemade.

-Founded by Pancho Ochoa in Guasave, Mexico in 1975 and then moving to the US in 1980, there are now “more than 475” referenced in recent press releases from the company, down from the 485 locations previously listed on the company website.
+Founded by Pancho Ochoa in Guasave, Mexico in 1975 and then moving to the US in 1980, there are now “more than 480” locations as stated in recent press releases from the company, up from the 475 locations previously claimed in company press releases.

 12. Champs Chicken

 Champs Chicken is a fried chicken restaurant chain with a menu featuring chicken tenders, chicken dippers (eight different sauces), ChampStix (chicken-on-a-stick), fried shrimp, hushpuppies, and a variety of comfort-food extras like macaroni and cheese, mashed potatoes, collard greens, buttered corn, seasoned green beans, red beans and rice, and candied cinnamon apples for dessert.

 Founded by Shawn and Julie Burcham in Willard, Missouri in 1998 but franchising only since 2013, the number of locations peaked at 418 in 2016 and has been declining since then to the last reported total of 369 in 2019, of which none were company-owned and all were located in the US.

 13. Golden Chick

 Golden Chick is a fast-casual fried chicken chain whose core offering has become the Original Golden Tender (marinated, battered, fried chicken tenderloin strips) since it was introduced in 1985.
 There are plenty of Southern-style items on the menu, which focuses on presenting lots of family meals, combination meals, and party packs.

-Founded by Howard Walker in San Marcos, Texas in 1967 and franchising since 1972, the number of locations more than doubled from 90 in 2010 to the current total of 184, of which seven are company-owned and all are located in the US.
+Founded by Howard Walker in San Marcos, Texas in 1967 and franchising since 1972, the number of locations more than doubled from 89 in 2011 to the current total of 205 (up from the previously reported total of 184), of which six are company-owned and all are located in the US.

 15. Lee’s Famous Recipe Chicken